If you had asked me five years ago, the idea of landing a plane with wheels on a sandy beach to go surfing wouldn’t have crossed my mind. . .

 As far as actually landing on the beach, everything would rely on our visual assessment once we arrived on scene.
 Prior to taking off, I had grabbed a few stones from the side of the airstrip so we could survey the firmness of the sand from the air.
 I assumed the role of navigator as Rory piloted us meanderingly through the islands and inlets of our beautiful coast.
 There’s something special about seeing the country from the air.

-“Throwing rocks as you fly over is one way to gauge how hard the beach sand is for landing — if they roll that’s a good sign, and if they don’t roll it’s a bit of a red flag.”article continues below
+“Throwing rocks as you fly over is one way to gauge how hard the beach sand is for landing — if they roll that’s a good sign, and if they don’t roll it’s a bit of a red flag.”

 We cruised steadily with a minor headwind at 6,900 feet until the isolated beach came into view.
 As we descended for our first pass however, we spotted a few campers posted up in the exact spot I had considered to be ideal for us.
 This mild upset didn’t really register though.
 Before such things as the ideal tent spot came into play, we still had to land a 14-hundred-pound aircraft with 12-inch-wheeled landing gear onto an untested strip of Pacific sand.
 Rory cracked his window and threw out one of the rocks.